chaoss/wg-evolution/ROADMAP.md

 ### Goal #5:  Grow the work group

-To make the work in the group sustainable, and representive of the CHAOSS project, we need to nurture and help the working group to grow.
+To make the work in the group sustainable and representive of the CHAOSS project, we need to nurture and help the working group to grow.

 * We are aiming to recruit and engage more contributors.